INSIGHT & INTUITION: MEDICINE FOR TODAY'S WOMAN

 My Fat-Free Curried Aloo Mattar is a delicious, hearty dish that you can make in larger batches for parties, or even for storing in your freezer for a backup day.
 It is similar to the Pakistani Aloo Masala (Potato Masala) recipe, with just a few modifications.

-For those healing chronic illnesses, the option of clean healing recipes matters so that we can consume delicious flavorful food, minus all the ingredients that can make us sick, without sacrificing flavor and having FOMO that others are eating better than we are.
-AND using these delicious, clean recipes to heal our bodies at the same time!
-This is where the Fat-Free Curried Aloo Mattar Done Two Ways comes to the rescue!
+For those healing chronic illnesses, the option of healing recipes matters so that we can consume delicious flavorful food without sacrificing flavor and having FOMO that others are eating better than we are!
+Using these delicious clean recipes we can heal our bodies at the same time- this is where the Fat-Free Curried Aloo Mattar done two ways comes to the rescue!

 When I cook these dishes for guests or take them to a potluck, everyone is oohing and aahing over how delicious the food is and yet they cannot believe how ‘clean’ the food is.
 This dish can be made two ways – as a curry or made dry.
 Both versions are shared with you below.